 Socially Responsible Investing - generally avoids investing in companies producing products and services deemed dangerous or those that can’t meet fair employment and environmental standards.
 These strategies can be tailored to a client’s particular investment requirements.

-Fees Under Brandywine Global Investment
+Fees Under Brandywine Global Investment Management

 Brandywine Global charges management fees as a percentage of client assets under management (AUM).
 The percentage depends on the asset class and account size, generally ranging from 0.025% to 2.00%.